MikroElektronika/mikrosdk_click_v2/clicks/eeprom10/details.md

 ## Example Description

-> This example demonstrates the use of EEPROM 10 click board by writing specified data to the memory and reading it back.
+> This example demonstrates the use of EEPROM 10 Click board by writing specified data to the memory and reading it back.

 **The demo application is composed of two sections :**